Like Father, Like Clown: Production

 "Like Father, Like Clown" was written by the duo of Jay Kogen and Wallace Wolodarsky.
 Krusty's religion had not been part of the original concept of the character, so Kogen and Wolodarsky decided to parody The Jazz Singer and establish that Krusty is Jewish.
 They pitched the idea to co-executive producer Sam Simon, who rejected it, but it was approved by James L. Brooks.
 Krusty's last name, Krustofsky, was established in this episode as pitched by Al Jean.
 The portion of the episode where characters quote the Bible in support or opposition of clowning were carefully researched.
 Cited passages from the Bible include Exodus 20:12 and Joshua 1:8.
 The quotations from the Talmud were also researched, and two rabbis, Lavi Meier and Harold M. Schulweis, were credited as "special technical consultants".
 Schulweis was asked to take a look at a draft of the script.
 While not a fan of the show, he felt "it was profound" and added some corrections.
 He later commented, "I thought it had a Jewish resonance to it.
 I was impressed by the underlying moral seriousness."

 The episode was co-directed by Jeffrey Lynch and Brad Bird.
 It was Lynch's first credit as a director, so Bird was assigned to help him out and "usher [Lynch] into the world of directing things quickly".
 Krusty is one of Bird's favorite characters, and he always tries to animate a scene in every Krusty episode.

 Rabbi Krustofsky was voiced by Jackie Mason, who had once been an ordained rabbi, but had resigned to become a comedian.
 Mason recorded his lines in New York City, and Dan Castellaneta, the voice of Krusty, went there to record with him.
 In the script, Bart and Lisa try to trick Rabbi Krustofsky into meeting with Krusty by arranging a lunch date between him and Saul Bellow, the "Nobel Prize-winning Jewish novelist".
-Originally, this was intended to be Isaac Bashevis Singer, but the writers changed it when Singer died.
-Mason's lines had to be re-recorded in order to complete the change.
+Originally, this was intended to be Isaac Bashevis Singer, but the writers changed it when Singer died, and Mason had to re-record his lines to accommodate the alteration.
 Rabbi Krustofsky became an infrequently recurring character, and his occasional speaking parts were voiced by Castellaneta.
 Mason later returned to voice the rabbi in "Today I Am a Clown" in the fifteenth season, "Once Upon a Time in Springfield" in the twenty-first season, and "Clown in the Dumps" in the twenty-sixth season, in which the character dies.